haiko-ritense/Plugins/slack/README.md

 ## Capabilities

-This Slack plugin has two action:
+This Slack plugin has two actions:

 1. Send message to Slack channel.
 2. Send message to Slack channel with attachment.